If you want to specialize in internal audit, then the CIA is the perfect certification for you.

 A candidate may be allowed to take the exam even if the experience requirements are not met.
 However, no certification shall be awarded until all the requirements are satisfied.

-Candidates must exhibit high moral and professional character and agree to abide by The IIA’s Code of Ethics.
+Candidates must exhibit high moral and professional character and agree to abide by the IIA’s Code of Ethics.
 A Character Reference Form is required to attest the candidate's professional conduct.
 Candidates may take the exam before submitting a Character Reference Form but will not be awarded any certification until such requirement is met.

 To learn more about the CIA, visit the IIA Website.